CUTX Community Grill

 Meet Chef John Orshonsky

 Chef John is our Community Grill Manager.
-He started cooking at a young age and continued his education in Paris, London, and many other European countries.
-He’s had a lustrous career spanning from American Airlines, Baylor Hospital, and Mattel.
+He began cooking at a young age and continued his education in Paris, London, and several other European countries.
+His career has included roles at American Airlines, Baylor Hospital, and Mattel.

 Meet Chef Jesse Alvarez